ART 118 - Perspectives of Art History I: Ancient

 Course Learning Outcomes

-1.Identify the stylistic features of major works of art and architecture from the Prehistoric era to the Proto-Renaissance of the 13th Century.
+1.Identify the stylistic features of major works of art and architecture from the Prehistoric era to the early Renaissance.

 2.Analyze artworks in terms of form, technique, or expression.